Dermamelan Diary Blog

 Treating pigmentation with Dermamelan®

-Beneath I have documented my personal journey using the Dermamelan treatment, diarised day by day with my before, during and after photos along the way.
+Beneath we have documented a personal journey using the Dermamelan treatment, diarised day by day with my before, during and after photos along the way.

 Before Dermamelan treatment